- Jan Størup Nielsen

 - Nordea Chief Analyst

-This article originally appeared in the Nordea Economic Outlook: Not there yet, published on 6 September 2023.
+This article originally appeared in the Nordea Economic Outlook: The Inflation Standoff, published on 9 May 2023.
 Get the latest Nordea Economic Outlook.